AliceO2Group/InfoLogger/doc/README.md

 * On the infoLoggerServer host, the firewall should allow incoming connections on ports 6006 (infoLoggerD), 6102 (infoBrowser) and 3306 (MySQL).
-It can be achieved on CentOS 7 with e.g.:
+It can be achieved on CentOS 7 with e.g. (as root):
   ```
    firewall-cmd --permanent --zone=public --add-port=6006/tcp
    firewall-cmd --permanent --zone=public --add-port=6102/tcp